-- Occupational hygiene and exposure control
+- Occupational hygiene and exposure control,

-- Medical emergency management
+- Medical emergency management,

-- Fitness-for-duty and medical surveillance
+- Fitness-for-duty and medical surveillance, and

-- Public and community health impacts
+- Public and community health impacts.

 Promoting Heart Health